 With the darker months during winter, my sauna has definitely helped me with my mental health.

 A few other improvements people also experience are reducing fatigue, muscle recovery, improved joint pains.

 Overall, using a sauna regularly is a pleasurable and enjoyable experience.
 I love to use my sauna at the end of a long day or to start my weekend on a Friday night.

-If space or affordability is an issue, Therasage is a great option.
-This is the portable sauna I started my detox journey with, and love because it uses non-off-gassing materials, and is low EMF.
-They also give you the option to add in red light therapy, which I’m also a big fan of for mitochondrial health.
+1) If space or affordability is an issue, Therasage is a great option.
+This is the portable sauna I started my detox journey with and love.

 They are having a special fall sale right now and will give my followers a deeper discount if you mention 'Platefulhealth'.

-If you do use the sauna, be sure to hydrate with plenty of water and electrolytes afterwards.
-I cannot tell you how much and what with - because it depends on your age, body weight, activity level, medications and medical history - so always speak to your doctor for guidance on that.
+If you do use the sauna, be sure to hydrate with plenty of water and electrolytes afterward.
+I cannot tell you how much and what with - because it depends on your age, body weight, activity level, medications, and medical history - so always speak to your doctor for guidance on that.
 However, the two brands of electrolyte I personally use post sauna are:

 Seeking Health - use Drvivian for 10% off